 What are popular destinations from Budapest Ferenc Liszt International Airport?

-Most flights from Budapest Ferenc Liszt International Airport are to Frankfurt and to London but there are many more flights to other destinations as well, most of them by Wizz Air.
-Every day there are flights to 43 destinations from Budapest Ferenc Liszt International Airport.
+Most flights from Budapest Ferenc Liszt International Airport are to Amsterdam and to Doha but there are many more flights to other destinations as well, most of them by Qatar Airways.
+Every day there are flights to 15 destinations from Budapest Ferenc Liszt International Airport.
 Here are the most popular destinations: